Part ofMobile Apps·Flutter, React Native, native iOS/Android, and what Indian businesses should know before commissioning a mobile app.

 | Performance | Near-native | Good (bridge overhead) | Best possible |

-| UI Consistency | Pixel-perfect across platforms | Platform-adaptive | Platform-native |
+| UI Consistency | Pixel-perfect across platforms | Platform-adaptive | Platform-specific |

 | Development Speed | Fast (hot reload) | Fast (hot reload) | Slower (2 codebases) |